 We assess if there are further symptoms such as post nasal dripping, nasal discharge and check how your sense of smell is, if you have any allergies or you suffer from asthma.
 After assessing these, a detailed examination of the nose is carried out.

 Firstly, we start with assessing the external nose and checking if there are any deformities and if you have ever had any surgery that resulted in a deviation of the whole nose.
 We’ll also check if there any other deformities such as a cleft lip and palate.
 After this an internal examination is done, starting with an anterior rhinoscopy.

 A small instrument is placed inside the nostril to assess the front part of your nasal cavity and a posterior rhinoscopy is then carried out with the use of a small camera, which is placed into your nasal cavity to check if there are any polyps or other anatomical structures that could contribute to a nasal breathing problem.

 If the septoplasty is performed purely for functional reasons, it is a very short and straightforward procedure.

-The procedure is normally performed under general anaesthetic.
-Before we start with the surgery, I use a lot of local anaesthetic, and also local infinitive blocks, to reduce the post-operative pain for the patients.
+The procedure is normally performed under general anesthetic.
+Before we start with the surgery, I use a lot of local anesthetic, and also local infinitive blocks, to reduce the post-operative pain for the patients.
 I then, with a tiny incision inside the nasal cavity, lift off the skin from the cartilage so I can assess the cartilage properly.
 After that, I'll reduce the deviated parts of the cartilage and the bone, step by step, until the left-over cartilage is straight in the midline.